seppar93/seppar93/README.md

 # Hi there I'm Sep! 👋

 I'm a software engineer with experience in fullstack development.
-I specialize in building complex React applications using modern technologies such as TypeScript, I have also worked with Postgress Node.js, Express.js, and Serverless framework other backend technologies.
+I specialize in building complex React applications using modern technologies such as TypeScript, I have also worked with Postgress Node.js, Express.js, and Serverless framework as well as other backend technologies.

 ## Skills